JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 Properties annotated with [`@RequiredElement`](upsource:///platform/extensions/src/com/intellij/openapi/extensions/RequiredElement.java) are inserted automatically and validated (2019.3 and later).
 If the given property is allowed to have an explicit empty value, set `allowEmpty` to `true` (2020.3 and later).

-Property names matching the following list will resolve to FQN:
+Property names matching the following list will resolve to fully qualified class name:
 - `implementation`
 - `className`
 - `serviceInterface` / `serviceImplementation`